wenzel-lab/droplet-sorter-optomechanics/README.md

 * And the otptical detection arm assembly is based on the [Open-UC2 3d printed optics cubes](https://github.com/openUC2/UC2-GIT).
 * The modified and new Open-UC2 compatible cubes can be found in the STL folder of this repository, and all modifyable design files are openly availble in the cloud [here on OnShape](https://tinyurl.com/WenzelLabUC2), where you can view, export and copy (to modify) the project designs.

-An example of new designs for this project:
+An example of modified or new designs for this project:

 <img src="https://github.com/wenzel-lab/Open_FADS_optomechanics/blob/main/images/filter_cube_with_heat_inserts1.jpg" width="300">
 <img src="https://github.com/wenzel-lab/Open_FADS_optomechanics/blob/main/images/filter_cube_finished_(green_blue).jpg" width="300">